SquareBracketAssociates/Booklet-Graphics/Chapters/Alexandrie/alexandrie.md

 ### Color

-You can select different color styles to paint your path: a color, a linear gradient, a radial gradient and a bitmap.
+You can select different color styles to paint your path: a color, a linear gradient, a radial gradient a bitmap and a mesh gradient.

 #### Single color.